 Use the goal setting template and set great goals for yourself.
 Do the same for team members

-Setting individual objectives isn’t an isolated exercise.
-In fact, it’s the final step in a series of events, all aimed at dividing the strategy into smaller parts.
-The sum of your individual objectives is your strategic action plan at the minutest level of detail.
+Setting smart personal goals isn’t an isolated exercise.
+In fact, it’s the final step in a series of events, all aimed at dividing the business strategy into smaller parts.
+The sum of your personal goals is your strategic action plan at the minutest level of detail.

 In order to make it all add up, the relationship with the next level up is crucial.
 Without it, the organizational value is completely lost and could result in great-sounding objectives which don’t support your company strategy.